22 February 2017

 Fortunately, there is very little evidence that your diet has any effect on hair loss.
-That’s not to say eating healthily isn’t great for your skin and physique, it’s just not going to really impact the hair on your head.
+That’s not to say eating healthily isn’t great for your skin and physique; it’s just not going to impact the hair on your head.

 Everyone knows that smoking is terrible for your heart and lungs.
-But it’s almost just as bad for your skin and hair!
+However, it’s almost just as bad for your skin and hair!

 Garden variety male pattern baldness is hormonally driven.
 Lots of people, therefore, ask us if ‘testosterone boosting’ activity might accelerate hair loss.
 Don’t stress.
 Pumping weights and having sex will definitely not sufficiently boost testosterone levels to cause accelerated hair loss or balding.
 Those of you boasting that you’re bald because you ‘have more testosterone’ are unfortunately wrong as well.
 Sorry guys.

 Having said all that, using anabolic steroids and certain peptides will almost certainly contribute to hair loss.
 Anabolic steroids (used to shred or look buff) are now the most commonly injected illicit drug in Australia.

 The risks of recreational anabolic steroid use are frightening.
 They include early heart disease, malignancy, testicular atrophy and early death.
 If those aren’t enough to scare you off, they also cause gynecomastia (man boobs) and yes, you guessed it, hair loss!